Monsoon session of Bihar bicameral legislature to be held at Gyan Bhawan | Headlines

 According to a health department bulletin on Saturday, the total number of COVID-19 cases in Bihar has reached 36,314 and 232 patients have lost their lives.
 The pandemic has affected a number of lawmakers in the state.

 Besides, around half a dozen legislators have tested positive for COVID-19.
-After the Legislative Council's acting chairman had tested positive for the virus, the chief minister, his deputy Sushil kumar Modi and Speaker Choudhary had also sent their swab samples for test as they had shared dais with Singh during the oath-taking ceremony of the newly elected MLCs here on July 1.
+After the Legislative Council's acting chairman had tested positive for the virus, the chief minister, his deputy Sushil Kumar Modi and Speaker Choudhary had also sent their swab samples for the test as they had shared the dais with Singh during the oath-taking ceremony of the newly elected MLCs here on July 1.